 The key to any successful business is to make money.
 You may want to change the world, but if you own a business, you still need to make money while you’re doing it.
 In order to do that, however, you need customers, and to get your customers, you need to market and promote your business.

-While this sounds simple enough, marketing – especially on a low budget – can be extremely challenging.
+While this sounds simple enough, marketing — especially on a low budget — can be challenging.
 Unfortunately, it’s a necessary component of your business.
-Luckily, with the Internet there are a myriad of ways to get the word out about your company.
+Luckily, with the Internet, there are a myriad of ways to get the word out about your company.
 Even better, you’ll find 50 low-budget marketing ideas that anyone get started doing right here!

 If you’re ready to drum up some new business, read on…

 PLEASE NOTE: You’ll find that many of the tips refer to “customers.”
 If your business doesn’t have customers per se, just substitute what works for your business — readers, visitors, clients, etc.

 Your website is your storefront online.
 Whether you’re selling a brand, services or actual products, your website tells your potential customers who and what your company is about.
 If you want to increase profits, make sure your website best reflects you and your company.
 The following are a few areas to pay special attention to.